 An Opinionated Amphibian

-I admit that it took me a bit to get into the project.
-At the outset it felt pretty straightforward, but as I worked, it became more frustrating than I imagined and I had to set it down for a few weeks.
-Once I collected my nerve once more and moved into the rhythm of slow stitching, the project became easier and enjoyable.
+I admit that I was intimidated by the idea of doll making, but once I collected my nerve and moved into the rhythm of slow stitching, the project became easier and enjoyable.
 In the end, I learned that taking shortcuts in construction is unwise (one leg was subjected to the seam ripper).
 I also discovered that inserting stuffing, hiding knots and finishing seams are art forms of their own.
-Hand sewing is a funny process.
-It can be very soothing, but if you try to work fast you will tangle your threads, drop needles, miss-stitch areas and get quite frustrated.
-The process teaches steady and slow movements and quiets your mind.

 Frog Work in Progress